-Play Online at iStyleAvatarMaker.com or Download PC VersionThe ultimate Avatar builder, featuring hairstyles, accessories, emotions, clothing and new color swapping.
+Play Online at iStyleAvatarMaker.com or Download Windows PC VersionThe ultimate Avatar builder, featuring hairstyles, accessories, emotions, clothing and new color swapping.
 Download & save your avatars right away in the browser!
 Also get all art sets with the Portable Standalone version for Windows PC.
 This is an Unity-powered expansion of the GetAvataaars.com character generator by Pablo Stanley and Fang-Pen Lin with new features and art.
 (Free for commercial and personal use).
-Share your style with @iStyleAvatars on Twitter and at iStyleAvatarMaker.com.
+Share your style with @iStyleAvatars on Twitter or Email Life@iStyleAvatarMaker.com

 Smooth experience, plays like an abstracted infinite runner although I feel I'm fare less in danger due to being a square.
 The primary obstacle/enemy is often just speed when surviving far into the game.
 Generally a good average game beat the high score.
 Suggestion below will make the game more Unique as oppose to just "good".